eoincro/Portfolio-Eoin/README.md

 # Portfolio Web App

-This is a portfolio web app where you can present yourself online.
+This is a personal portfolio web app.

 ## Instructions